LAguirr/flaskmeraki/README.md

 request version = '2.28.1'

-THE APP IS NOT COMPLETE, BUT IT'S USEFUL IF YOU USE IT AND MODIFY IT FOR YOU OWN PROJECT, I hope beeing adding funcionalities for modify routers, switchs and AP's configuration
+THE APP IS NOT COMPLETE, BUT IT'S USEFUL IF YOU USE IT AND MODIFY IT FOR YOUR OWN PROJECT, I hope beeing adding funcionalities for modify routers, switchs and AP's configuration